NepJr/nep-modding-guides/SvS/sound-swapping.md

 Next, Use Noesis to extract the CPK files, and find a place to store them.
 Now, enter where the files got extracted, then go into ``Assets\Project\AppData\Game\Sound\Bgm``.
 This is where the BGM files exist.

-Currently, I don't have a table setup to tell you which HCA file is what song.
-001 is the main menu and 002 is the world map theme.
-If you want to give them a listen, foobar2000 with the vgmstream plugin can play them back so you can identify them.
-This tutorial will cover replacing the main menu theme as its the easiest to test.
+Now, find a song you want to replace [here](https://github.com/NepJr/nep-modding-guides/blob/main/SvS/data/music-list.md).
+This tutorial will only cover the main menu theme however, as it's the easiest to quickly test

 Now, get a song to replace the main menu theme.
 You need to save it as a WAV file.